Skip to content

 4. Fill in the details:

-• Contract – Select the applicable contract (rates and compensation info are snapshotted)
+Contract Select the applicable contract.
+Rates and compensation info are snapshotted at the time of generation

-• Use Fallback Rate – Apply the default rate if no other rate matches
+Use Fallback Rate Apply the contract's default rate (or global default) if no other rate matches a time entry

 How Overtime is Applied in Paychecks